-Track Gas: Connect an appropriate probe (see Section 7) and select "TRACK GAS".
-The display shows "TRACK GAS" for a few seconds.
-After warm-up, the display shows the concentration of gas in air in parts per million by volume (ppm).
-Advance a probe along the pipe or other conduit suspected of having a gas leak.
-The beeper will sound if the ambient concentrations of gas rises above 20ppm.
-Since methane is lighter than air, track a conduit from above whenever possible.
-Sometimes it is desirable to silence the beeper during a leak survey.
-To silence the beeper, press the middle switch.
-"Mute" will appear on the display and the beeper will be silent.
-If the gas concentration goes over 40,000 ppm, (4% Gas) the unit automatically returns to the Monitor Mode.
+After the instrument enters the Survey mode, it shows the concentration of gas in air in parts per million by volume (ppm).
+The beeper will sound if the ambient concentration of gas rises above a user selected value (see Part 2, Section 1).
+The factory set value is 10ppm.
+If it is desirable to silence the beeper during a leak survey, the middle switch mutes the instrument ("Mute" appears on the display).
+If the gas concentration is over 40,000 ppm (4% gas by volume), the unit automatically enters the Monitor mode (see below).